Generalized Automorphisms of Channel Codes: Properties, Code Design, and a Decoder: Generalized Automorphisms of Codes

 According to (\ref{equation:preprocessing}), the numbers of non\--zero entries per row of $\bm{T}$ indicate the number of LLR values that participate in the boxplus summations.
 To quantify those effects, we conveniently define the \emph{weight} $\Omega(\bm{T})$ as the number of non-zero elements of $\bm{T}$ and ${\Delta(\bm{T})=\Omega(\bm{T})-n}$ as the \emph{weight over permutation}.
-Note that, due to $\bm{T}\in\mathrm{GL}_n(\mathbb{F})$, $\Omega(\bm{T})$ is lower bounded by $n$ which is only obtained if $\bm{T}\in\mathrm{Aut}_\mathrm{C}(\mathcal{C})$.
+Note that, due to $\bm{T}\in\mathrm{GL}_n(\mathbb{F})$, $\Omega(\bm{T})$ is lower bounded by $n$ which is only obtained if $\bm{T}\in\mathrm{Aut}(\mathcal{C})$.

 Since the magnitude of an LLR indicates the reliability of the message, it is important to understand the influence of the weight $\Omega(\bm{T})$ of an automorphism on the magnitude of the LLR after the proposed preprocessing.
 It can be shown that the magnitude of the outgoing LLR is decreasing if more finite LLRs participate in the boxplus summation.
-Thus, the preprocessing with an automorphism $\bm{T}\in \mathrm{Aut}(\mathcal{C})\setminus \mathrm{Aut}_{\mathrm{C}}(\mathcal{C})$ leads to an information loss.
-Hence, we expect the paths of a GAED with such automorphisms to individually possess a higher decoding error probability.
-Still, as long as the performance degradation per path is not too severe, the decoding performance of the full GAED can improve.
-It is important to highlight that the complexity of a GAED is comparable to an AED because the preprocessing step can be interpreted as one check node update.
+Thus, the preprocessing with an automorphism $\bm{T}\in \mathrm{GAut}(\mathcal{C})\setminus \mathrm{Aut}(\mathcal{C})$ leads to an information loss.
+Hence, we expect the paths of GAED with such automorphisms to individually possess a higher decoding error probability.
+Still, as long as the performance degradation per path is not too severe, the decoding performance of the full GAED algorithm can improve.
+Note that the complexity of GAED is comparable to AED because the preprocessing step can be interpreted as one check node update.